Soliton decomposition of the Box-Ball System: Asymptotic speed of solitons

 \end{theorem}

-We outline the proof of the first four equations, referring to \href{https://arxiv.org/abs/1806.02798v3}{arXiv:1806.02798v3} for the details.
+Let us outline the argument for the first four equations.

-The proof of~\eqref{eq:vk0} is similar to that of~\eqref{eq:speedexists}.
-Each time an $m$-soliton overtakes a $k$-soliton, this causes the position of the $k$-soliton measured in records to be incremented by an extra factor of $2(m-k)$.
-On the other hand, the position of a soliton measured in records is not affected by overtaking smaller solitons.
-These two facts explain the origin of~\eqref{eq:veleq}.
+The proof of~\eqref{eq:vk0} is similar to that of~\eqref{eq:speedexists} and only uses $ \theta $-ergodicity of $ \eta $.
+Each time an $m$-soliton overtakes a $k$-bearer, this causes the position of the $k$-bearer measured in records to be incremented by an extra factor of $2(m-k)$.
+On the other hand, the position of a $ k $-bearer measured in records is not affected by overtaking smaller solitons.
+These two facts explain the origin of~\eqref{eq:veleq}, but the proof uses a truncation argument that deletes all large components, and the i.i.d.\ assumption is to ensure that the resulting configuration is still $ \theta $-ergodic.